 You need to explain why you are collecting data and how it will benefit your clients, and how these results might affect them in the future.

-Necessary Education and Degree Paths for Environmental Science Technicians
+Education for Environmental Science Technicians

 Education requirements for environmental science technicians vary depending on your chosen subfield and the type of organization you work for.